nikukyugamer/simple-ga-reporting/README.md

 # Arguments of method

 ## `SimpleGaReports.filtered_results` method
-- If you don't user filters, `SimpleGaReports.raw_results` method is the same
 - take one argument
+- If you don't use filters, use `SimpleGaReports.raw_results` method
+    - when no filter is in configure file, `SimpleGaReports.raw_results` is the same as `SimpleGaReports.filtered_results`

 1. `key_and_email_file`
     - default is `config/key_and_email.yml`